 1.19" of rain fell today, making this the month's sixth rainstorm of one inch or more.
 The lion's share of today's rain fell between 3-9 PM.

 Two days after the coldest reading of the entire year (high/low of 23°/16°), today's high temperature was 30 degrees milder.
 And yesterday's icy mix changed to a hard rain that amounted to 1.66" by the time it ended in the early afternoon.

 For a second day in a row a record high was set as today's high temperature reached 63°.

 This was the 18th day in a row with above average temperatures.
 During this string of mild days temperatures were nearly 10 degrees above average.

 Very similar to 1984, today was the end of a mild stretch of eighteen days in which temperatures were eight degrees above average.

 Today was the first day of the winter with a high temperature of 32° or colder.
 The day's high/low was 32°/15°, ten degrees below average.

-A sprawling winter storm stretching from Texas to New England arrived later in the afternoon.
-After starting as snow (0.4" accumulated in Central Park, the first snowfall since the record 4.7" of snow fell on Nov.
-7-8), the precipitation turned into heavy rain accompanied by high winds (a total of 1.61" of rain fell thru daybreak on 12/27, 0.99" of it thru midnight tonight).
+A sprawling winter storm, stretching from Texas to New England, arrived later in the afternoon.
+After starting as snow (0.4" accumulated in Central Park, the first snowfall since the record 4.7" of snow on Nov.
+7-8), the precipitation turned into heavy rain that was accompanied by high winds (a total of 1.61" of rain fell thru daybreak on 12/27, 0.99" of it thru midnight tonight).
 This was the ninth year of the last eleven that had precipitation fall on this date.

 With a high/low of 59°/47°, this was the 93rd day of the year with a mean temperature ten degrees or more above/below average (today's departure from the norm was +19 degrees) - the most in the years since 1955.
 The previous record holder was 1989.